infracost/compost-action/README.md

 - `tag`: Optional.
 Customize the comment tag.
 This is added to the comment as a markdown comment to detect the previously posted comments.

-- `targetType`: Optional, defaults to `pr`.
-What object should be commented on.
-Must be `pr` or `commit`.
-When `commit`, the `behavior` option will be ignored.

-- `repository`: Optional, defaults to `${{ github.repository }}`.
+- `repository`: Optional, defaults to the `GITHUB_REPOSITORY` env.
 The GitHub owner and repository name.
 For example, 'infracost/compost-action'.

+- `targetType`: Optional.
+Which objects should be commented on.
+May be `pr` or `commit`.

-- `pullRequestNumber`: Optional, defaults to the pull request number of the current event.
+- `prNumber`: Optional, defaults to the pull request of the current event.
+The number of the pull request to be commented on.

 - `GITHUB_TOKEN`: Optional, default to `${{ github.token }}`.